Below is an at-length explanation of Community Medicaid for Home Care.

 While Medicaid covers prescription drugs, people with Medicare will not have their prescription drugs paid for by Medicaid directly.
 Rather, Medicaid will pay Medicare to provide a free Medicare Part D prescription drug plan for these beneficiaries.
 Click here to learn more about this.

-Community Medicaid with Long-Term Care provides everything that Community Medicaid does with the addition of community based long-term care services such as home care, adult day care, and assisted living (this includes the CDPAP Program in New York).
+Community Medicaid with Long-Term Care provides everything that Community Medicaid does with the addition of community based long-term care services such as home care, adult day care, and assisted living.
+This includes the CDPAP Program in New York, the NHTD Waiver Program, and other community based long-term care programs.

 What are the Eligibility Requirements for Community Medicaid?